NICMx/Jool/en/faq.md

 Given the output above, for example, I'd try looking into the routing table.

 If `stats` proves insufficient, you can [enable debug logging](logging.html).

+## Why in my ping not working?

+Probably because you started the ping on the same machine (or rather, network namespace) your translator instance is attached to.

+At present, Netfilter Jool only hooks itself to [`PRE_ROUTING`](https://netfilter.org/documentation/HOWTO/netfilter-hacking-HOWTO-3.html).
+It does **not** attach itself to `LOCAL_OUT`.
+This means it can only translate traffic that inbounds from some interface (physical or otherwise).
+It does **not** intercept packets sourced from its own network namespace.

+There are two reasons for this:

+First, certain (most?)
+Jool configurations hooked to `LOCAL_OUT` would block connectivity sourced in the namespace.
+Why?
+Because, if you recall, [Netfilter Jool is greedy](intro-jool.html#netfilter).
+If it receives a packet that can be translated, then the packet _will_ be translated.
+There will be no way to tell the instance which traffic should be translated and which shouldn't.
+Say that you want to attach a Stateful NAT64 Jool to `LOCAL_OUT`.
+Because a Stateful NAT64 _can_ irremediably translate all IPv6 traffic, then **all** locally generated IPv6 packets will immediately become IPv4 and be sent the wrong way.

+The other reason is simply lack of need.
+Other than testing, I don't know why you would need your dual-stack translator to xlat its own traffic.
+Even if you do, you have to ask yourself if the [node-based translation trick](node-based-translation.html) wouldn't be more elegant.

+Because iptables provides matching functionality, it makes more sense to attach iptables Jool instances to `LOCAL_OUT`.
+And AFAIK, there's nothing stopping you from doing so.
+But don't quote me; I haven't tested it.

 ## Jool is intermitently unable to translate traffic.